Snownee/Lychee/docs/docs/recipe.md

 	}
 	```

-	Stripping an oak log with iron axe, you will have 50% chance to obtain a diamond:
+	Stripping an oak log with an iron axe, you will have 50% chance to obtain a diamond:

 	```json
 	{